 - Redo (shortcut CTRL+Y) Reinstates the previously undone action.
 This command is available only after an Undo command has been performed.
 The name of the Redo command changes to reflect the latest action, for example, Redo Import XCP.
 Hover the mouse pointer over the Redo button to display a tooltip that identifies the action to be redone.
 Any action that was undone can be redone.

 - Simple Capture Mode (shortcut CTRL+H).
 Displays a window containing only the minimum of controls necessary for capture, facilitating the capture of multiple trials.
 See Use Simple Capture Mode in the Vicon Nexus User Guide.

 - New floating workspace.
 Opens a separate floating view pane.
 See View pane.

 - Reset to default layout Resets the Nexus panes to their layout when Nexus was installed.

 - Toolbar Opens the Customize Toolbar dialog box, in which you can add, remove, and customize buttons on the Nexus toolbar.
 See Customize Toolbar dialog box.

 - Quick Reports (shortcut F4) Opens a Quick Reports window, in which you can display multiple graphs of model outputs.
 See Quick Reports.

 - Sounds (shortcut F6) Opens the Sounds dialog box, in which you can view or change the sounds that are used to alert you to Nexus events.
-You can also disable the sounds individually or disable all sounds.
+You can also turn off the sounds individually or turn off all sounds.
 See Sounds dialog box.